-In the fiscal year under review, the Risk Management Committee evaluated and analyzed the importance of risks surrounding the Group, the frequency of their occurrence, and the level of their control, specified important risks that should be addressed as a matter of priority, and designated departments responsible for dealing with risks, thereby enhancing the level of risk control.
+In the fiscal year under review, the Risk Management Committee continued evaluation and analysis of the assumed damage, assumed frequency, and control levels of risks surrounding the Group, specified important risks that should be addressed as a matter of priority, and designated departments responsible for dealing with risks, thereby enhancing the level of risk control.

-In addition, specific specialist issues were deliberated at meetings of the five Working Groups under the Risk Management Committee, and these Working Groups are promoting activities aimed at reducing risk.
+In addition, specific issues were deliberated at meetings of the five Working Groups under the Risk Management Committee, and these Working Groups are promoting activities aimed at reducing risk.